Sterc/SimpleSearchOld/README.md

 Important changes from 1.* to 2.0.0:
 - The namespace has been changed from `sisea` to `simplesearch`.
 If you're using custom System Settings, then please migrate them.
+- The placeholder prefix has also been changed from `sisea` to `simplesearch`.
 - The ElasticSearch and SOLR drivers have been removed, because they were in need of improvements.
 Future drivers should be seperate addons.
 Feel free to ask us for help here.

 ## Autosuggest